reymon359/how-to-live/docs/Empathic listening/index.md

 ## Resources and credits

-- Stephen R. Covey, The 7 Habits of Highly Effective People

-## Resources and credits

-- Stephen R. Covey, The 7 Habits of Highly Effective People
+This topic is discussed in Stephen Covey's book The 7 Habits of Highly Effective People.

 ## Related advices